-Albatross Passage is by far the best site on the Bismarck Sea side of Kavieng and is often described as the area’s “signature” dive site.
-While conditions and visibility at Albatross Passage do vary with the state of the tide.
+Albatross Passage is, in my opinion.. the best site on the Bismarck Sea side of Kavieng and is often described as the area’s “signature” dive site.
+While conditions and visibility at the site do vary with the state of the tide.
 Hence if you catch it in the right conditions, it is hard to imagine a better coastal dive site – it is superb!

-The passage is named after the German gunship Albatross.
-Which was successfully used to subdue the local population and establish colonial rule in New Ireland in the late 1800’s.
+The passage is named after the gunship Albatross, used to subdue the local population and establish German colonial rule in New Ireland.

 It is a big site and reminiscent of a large semi-circular amphitheater, that faces out in to the Bismarck Sea.